johangithub/AFMAN11-217v1/chp5.md

 5.9.3.1.
 En Route.
 RNAV aircraft must be able to navigate on the intended RNP Type route or within the RNP Type airspace using their onboard navigation equipment.
 MAJCOMS provide operational approval for each type of RNP airspace/procedure.
 Operational approval ensures that RNAV equipment meets accuracy and functional requirements, and that appropriate crew training and procedures are in place.
 While airspace requirements vary between regions, in some cases backup equipment (VOR/DME, TACAN, etc.) may be required to allow reversion to an alternate means of navigation should RNAV equipment fail.

 5.9.3.2.
 Terminal.
 RNAV in the terminal area consists of both approach and departure procedures.
 RNAV equipment may be used as the sole source of navigation information for instrument approaches in suitably equipped and certified aircraft.
 RNAV approaches must be retrieved from an aircraft database and not be manually entered.
-MAJCOMs certify the capabilities of their aircraft in accordance with civil standards as outlined in various Technical Standard Order‘s (TSO) and Advisory Circular‘s (AC).
+MAJCOMs certify the capabilities of their aircraft in accordance with civil standards as outlined in various Technical Standard Order's (TSO) and Advisory Circular's (AC).

 5.9.4.
 Aircrew Responsibilities.
 Although RNAV routes (including random routes) may be filed at any time, aircrews should have alternate routing and contingency actions planned.
 ATC considers radar coverage capability and compatibility with traffic flow and volume prior to assigning random RNAV routes.
 Although ATC provides radar separation on RNAV routes in the national airspace system (NAS), navigation and collision avoidance on any RNAV route remains the responsibility of the aircrew.
 Aircrews must consider the limits of RNAV equipment certification prior to accepting clearance for RNAV routes or RNP airspace.
 Aircrews should also take advantage of opportunities to update the navigation system while en route.
 In addition, crews should monitor RNAV equipment performance and be prepared to return to an alternate means of navigation should an equipment malfunction require.

+#### 5.10.{#5_10} GPS Navigation.

-5.10.
-GPS Navigation.
-The ICAO has adopted -Global Navigation Satellite System (GNSS)‖ as an umbrella term to identify any satellite navigation system where the user performs onboard position determination from satellite information.
+The ICAO has adopted "Global Navigation Satellite System (GNSS)" as an umbrella term to identify any satellite navigation system where the user performs onboard position determination from satellite information.
 Currently there are only two GNSS systems that are recognized by the International Frequency Registration Board (IFRB): the GPS developed by the United States and the Global Orbiting Navigation Satellite System (GLONASS) now under development by the Federation of Russia.

 5.10.1.
 GPS Requirements for IFR navigation.
 In order to be used for IFR navigation, GPS equipment must meet minimum functional requirements and comply with approved standards for accuracy, integrity, availability, and continuity.
 Compliance with FAA TSOs and ACs are the primary means of ensuring these standards are met.
 AFI 11-202V3, lists FAA TSOs and ACs applicable to GPS User Equipment (UE).